Desmic quartic surfaces in arbitrary characteristic: Supersingular K3 surfaces in characteristic two

 By calculating their intersection numbers with $H$, we can see that the images of $1$, $6$, $16.23.45$ are conics, those of $24$, $25$, $34$, $35$, $T_1$, $T_3$, $T_4$, $T_6$ are cubics and $16$, $16.24.35$, $16.25.34$ are contracted to a rational double point of type $A_3$.
 Thus, we have the following theorem.

 \begin{theorem} Let $X$ be the supersingular $K3$ surface with Artin invariant $\sigma =1$ in characteristic two.
-Then $X$ contains twenty-eight $(-2)$-curves forming $(12_4, 16_3)$-configuration.
-Its quartic model has sixteen lines, twelve nodes and a rational double point of type $A_3$. \end{theorem}
+Then, $X$ contains twenty-eight $(-2)$-curves forming $(12_4, 16_3)$-configuration.
+The surface $X$ admits a quartic birational model, which has sixteen lines, twelve nodes, and a rational double point of type $A_3$. \end{theorem}

+Next, we discuss when a supersingular K3 surface with Artin invariant $\sigma$ in characteristic two contains such twenty-eight $(-2)$-curves.
+To do this, we use the quadratic lattice theory due to Nikulin \cite{Nikulin2}.